 (3) Failing to distinctly label their own business operations and those of platform businesses in a conspicuous manner;

-(4) Failing to give consumers a channel through which to rate the goods sold and services provided on the platform, or deleting consumers' ratings without authorization.
+(4) Failing to give consumers a channel through which to rate the goods sold and services provided on the platform, or deleting consumers' reviews without authorization.

 Where e-commerce platform operators violate the provisions of Article 40 of this Law by not conspicuously labeling goods and services that are paid placements as 'advertisements', punishment is in accordance with the provisions of the "Advertising Law of the People's Republic of China."